sylvaticus/MITx_6.86x/Unit 05 - Reinforcement Learning/Unit 05 - Reinforcement Learning.md

 Markov decision processes are an extension of Markov chains; the difference is the addition of actions (allowing choice) and rewards (giving motivation).
 Conversely, if only one action exists for each state (e.g. "wait") and all rewards are the same (e.g. "zero"), a Markov decision process reduces to a Markov chain."_

 In MDP we assume that the sets of states, actions, transitions, and rewards are given to us: $MDP = ~ <S,A,T,R>$.
 MDPs satisfy the Markov property in that the transition probabilities, the rewards and the optimal policies depend only on the current state and action, and remain unchanged regardless of the history (i.e. past states and actions) that leads to the current state.
+In other words, The state we may end up after taking an action and the reward we are getting only depends on the current state, which encapsulates all the relevant history.

 We can consider several variants of this problem, like assuming a particular initial state or a state whose transitions are all zero except those leading to the state itself, e.g. once arrived on the rewarding cell on the top-right corner you can't move any more, you are done.